A. General Information

 III.
 Rounding of amounts:

-All the amounts disclosed in the financial statements and notes are presented in Indian Rupees and have been rounded off to the nearest lakhs as per the requirement of Schedule III, unless otherwise states.
+All the amounts disclosed in the financial statements and notes are presented in Indian Rupees and have been rounded off to the nearest lakhs as per the requirement of Schedule III, unless otherwise stated.

 IV.
 Current and Non-current classification: